KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_019_SimpleSkin.md

 ```

-The result of rendering this asset is shown in the following screenshot:
+The result of rendering this asset is shown in Image 19a.

 <p align="center">
 <img src="images/simpleSkin.gif" /><br>
-<a name="simpleSkin-gif"></a>Image 19a: A scene with simple vertex skinning
+<a name="simpleSkin-gif"></a>Image 19a: A scene with simple vertex skinning.
 </p>

 ## Elements of the simple skin example

-The elements of the given example are summarized here quickly:
+The elements of the given example are briefly summarized here:

 - The `scenes` and `nodes` elements have been explained in the [Scenes and Nodes](gltfTutorial_004_ScenesNodes.md) section.
-For the vertex skinning, new nodes have been added: The `"jointNode0"` and `"jointNode1`" define a new node hierarchy for the *skeleton*.
-These nodes can be considered as the joints between the "bones" that will eventually cause the deformation of the mesh
+For the vertex skinning, new nodes have been added: the `"jointNode0"` and `"jointNode1`" define a new node hierarchy for the *skeleton*.
+These nodes can be considered the joints between the "bones" that will eventually cause the deformation of the mesh.
 - The new top-level dictionary `skins` contains a single skin in the given example.
 The properties of this skin object will be explained later.
 - The concepts of `animations` has been explained in the [Animations](gltfTutorial_007_Animations.md) section.
-In the given example, the animation refers to the *skeleton* nodes, so that the effect of the vertex skinning is actually visible during the animation.
+In the given example, the animation refers to the *skeleton* nodes so that the effect of the vertex skinning is actually visible during the animation.
-- The section about [Meshes](gltfTutorial_009_Meshes.md) already explained the contents of the `meshes` and `mesh.primitive` objects.
-In this example, new mesh primitive attributes have been added, which are required for vertex skinning, namely the `"JOINTS"` and `"WEIGHTS"` attributes
+- The [Meshes](gltfTutorial_009_Meshes.md) section already explained the contents of the `meshes` and `mesh.primitive` objects.
+In this example, new mesh primitive attributes have been added, which are required for vertex skinning, namely the `"JOINTS"` and `"WEIGHTS"` attributes.
-- Details about the `materials`, `techniques` `programs` and `shaders` can be found in the sections about [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md) and [Programs and Shaders](gltfTutorial_012_ProgramsShaders.md), respectively.
-In the given example, there is a single program that refers to the shaders shown above, and a single technique that defines the new technique parameters that are required for vertex skinning.
+- Details about the `materials`, `techniques`, `programs`, and `shaders` can be found in the [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md) and [Programs and Shaders](gltfTutorial_012_ProgramsShaders.md) sections, respectively.
+In the given example, there is a single program that refers to the shaders shown above and a single technique that defines the new technique parameters required for vertex skinning.
-- There are several new `buffers`, `bufferViews` and `accessors`.
-Their basic properties have been described in the [Buffers, BufferViews, Accessors](gltfTutorial_005_BufferBufferViewsAccessors.md) section.
-In the given example, they contain the additional data that is required for vertex skinning.
+- There are several new `buffers`, `bufferViews`, and `accessors`.
+Their basic properties have been described in the [Buffers, BufferViews, and Accessors](gltfTutorial_005_BufferBufferViewsAccessors.md) section.
+In the given example, they contain the additional data required for vertex skinning.

-The details about how these elements are interconnected to achive the vertex skinning will be explained in the following section about [Skins](gltfTutorial_020_Skins.md).
+Details about how these elements are interconnected to achieve the vertex skinning will be explained in the [Skins](gltfTutorial_020_Skins.md) section.

 Previous: [Cameras](gltfTutorial_018_Cameras.md) | [Table of Contents](README.md) | Next: [Skins](gltfTutorial_020_Skins.md)